Star, North Carolina: Star today

-Star has been designated as a US Postal Service Christmas Town.
-The Star Christmas Parade is documented as one of the oldest in the State, as well as the longest with the most entries.
+Star has been designated as a U.S. Postal Service Christmas Town.
+The Star Christmas Parade is documented as one of the oldest in the state, as well as the longest with the most entries.
 Central Park NC has its current headquarters in the old Country Life Academy building in Star, now known as STARworks Center for Creative Enterprise.
 STARworks hosts several annual events including the Annual Glass Pumpkin Patch and FireFest: Community Fueled Art.
-The town is located at the center of the state of North Carolina.
-Local and nearby attractions include Uwharrie National Forest, Badin Lake, Lake Tillery, North Carolina Zoo, and Pinehurst.
+Local and nearby attractions include Uwharrie National Forest, Badin Lake, Lake Tillery, the North Carolina Zoo, and Pinehurst.